1. Home

 While Kilimanjaro is not a wildlife safari, you might see blue monkeys, colobus monkeys, small antelopes, and various bird species in the lower rainforest zone.
 High on the mountain, wildlife sightings are rare due to the harsh environment

-Kilimanjaro Northern Circuit Route Trek Cost
+8 Days Northern Circuit Kilimanjaro Trek Cost

 The cost of climbing Mount Kilimanjaro via the Kilimanjaro Northern Circuit Route Trek can vary widely depending on factors like the trekking company, the inclusions in the package, and the trek’s duration.
 Prices for the Lemosho Route typically range from $1,800 to $5,000, with budget-friendly options on the lower end and luxury or fully inclusive packages on the higher end.